 What is Dissolved Oxygen in Water

-Dissolved oxygen known as (DO) measures how much oxygen is dissolved in the water – the amount of oxygen available to living aquatic organisms.
+Dissolved oxygen (DO) measures how much oxygen is dissolved in the water – the amount of oxygen available to living aquatic organisms.
 The amount of dissolved oxygen in a stream or lake can tell us a lot about its water quality.

 Dissolved water is water that is dissolved in a solution.
 As salt or sugar molecules dissolve in water, Oxygen molecules dissolve in water.
 Oxygen molecules can come from the surface of the body of water where the water is in constant contact with the water or through photosynthesis from living aquatic plant life within the body of the water that uses photosynthesis and releases oxygen as a byproduct.
 That Oxygen is released and slowly dissolves in the water.